-- 62. The Ferghana Valley Rural Enterprise Development Project44 supports micro, small, and medium-sized enterprises (MSMEs) in rural border areas of the Fergana Valley.
-It aims to strengthen linkages in supply chains and facilitate greater access to markets in rural border areas such as Andijan, Fergana, and Namangan in Uzbekistan. - 63.
-The common use of water and pastures also contributes to build trust between communities, improve relationships, and forge cross-border networks.
+- The Ferghana Valley Rural Enterprise Development Project supports micro, small, and 62. medium-sized enterprises (MSMEs) in rural border areas of the Fergana Valley.
+It aims to strengthen linkages in supply chains and facilitate greater access to markets in rural border areas such as Andijan, Fergana, and Namangan in Uzbekistan. - The common use of water and pastures also contributes to building trust between communities, improving relationships, and forging cross-border networks.
 However, water scarcity and ineffective water governance still cause occasional conflicts between border communities in the valley.
-The canal network stretching across the Fergana Valley is a twisted knot of contested borders and enclaves.
+The irrigation canals network across the Fergana Valley is extremely complex.
 Overuse of water resources by upstream communities frequently limits water consumption by those downstream.
-To mitigate the risk, water user associations (WUAs) have been formed for water resources management, irrigation-drainage infrastructure operation, and maintenance at the former collective farm territories.
+To mitigate the risk, water user associations (WUAs) have been formed to manage water resources, operate irrigation and drainage infrastructure, and maintain former collective farming territories.
 Although international donors have taken an active role in the initial setup of the WUAs, additional support is still needed to develop them into effective organizations.
 The expected 35%-40% population growth by 2050 places enormous pressure on the already scarce resources in the region and heightens the competition for jobs.
-Securitization of borders also causes sporadic conflicts between border communities in the valley.
-However, securitization is overcome through everyday cooperation, like in the Ferghana Valley (Box 5).
+Securitization of

-43 D. Umotbay uulu.
+D. Umotbay uulu.
 2018.
 A Day at the Largest Market of Fergana Valley.
 Central Asian Bureau for Analytical Reporting.
 17 October.

-44 World Bank.
+World Bank.
 2019.
 Ferghana Valley Rural Enterprise Development Project.

-45 I. Abdullaev, J. Kazbekov, H. Manthrithilake, and K. Jumaboev.
+I. Abdullaev, J. Kazbekov, H. Manthrithilake, and K. Jumaboev.
 2009.
 Water User Groups in Central Asia: Emerging Form of Collective Action in Irrigation Water Management.
 Water Resources Management.
 24 (5). pp. 1029-1043.